Graham · Cairngorms

 Geallaig Hill — common questions

-- How hard is Geallaig Hill?
+- How prominent is Geallaig Hill?

-- When is the best time to climb Geallaig Hill?
+- When should I climb Geallaig Hill?

 - The standard good-weather months for Geallaig Hill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.